-If the Company's reserves will cause the ratio of One-Year or Two-Year Known Claims Reserve Development (shown in Schedule P, Part 3) or One-Year or Two-Year Reserve Development (shown in Schedule P, Part 2) to the respective prior year's Policyholders' Surplus to be greater than 20%, the Appointed actuary must include RELEVANT COMMENT on the factors that led to the exceptional reserve development.
+If the Company's reserves will create exceptional values under the NAIC IRIS Tests for One-Year Reserve Development to Policyholders' Surplus, Two-Year Reserve Development to Policyholders' Surplus or Estimated Current Reserve Deficiency to Policyholders' Surplus, the Appointed Actuary must include RELEVANT COMMENT on the factors that led to the unusual value(s).

-eF.
-Methods and Assumptions
+F. Methods and Assumptions

 If there has been any significant change in the actuarial assumptions and/or methods from those previously employed, that change should be described in a RELEVANT COMMENT paragraph.
-If the Appointed Actuary is newly_appointed and does not review the work of the prior Appointed Actuary, then the Appointed Actuary should disclose this.
+If the Appointed Actuary is newly appointed and does not review the work of the prior Appointed Actuary, then the Appointed Actuary should disclose this.

-7. The Actuarial Opinion must include assurance that an Actuarial Report and underlying actuarial workpapers supporting the Actuarial Opinion will be maintained at the Company and available for examination for seven(7) years.
+7. The Actuarial Opinion must include assurance that an Actuarial Report and underlying actuarial workpapers supporting the Actuarial Opinion will be maintained at the Company and available for regulatory examination for seven (7) years.
 The Actuarial Report contains significant proprietary information.
 It is expected that the Actuarial Report be held confidential and not be intended for public inspection.
 The Actuarial Report must be available by May 1 of the year following the year-end for which the Actuarial Opinion was rendered or within two (2) weeks after a request from an individual state commissioner.

 The Actuarial Report should be consistent with the documentation and disclosure requirements of ASOP No. 41, Actuarial Communications.
 The Actuarial Report must contain both narrative and technical components.
-The narrative component should provide sufficient detail to clearly explain to Company management, the Board of Directors, the regulator, or other authority the findings, recommendations and conclusions, as well as their significance.
+The narrative component should provide sufficient detail to clearly explain to Company management, the Board of Directors, the regulator or other authority the findings, recommendations and conclusions, as well as their significance.
 The technical component should provide sufficient documentation and disclosure for another actuary practicing in the same field to evaluate the work.
 This technical component must show the analysis from the basic data (e.g., loss triangles) to the conclusions.